 Pennsylvania Pre-K Counts Request for Applications Announced-Action Required

-Pennsylvania’s fiscal year (FY) 2017-18 proposed budget makes historic investments in education to prepare our children for the jobs of tomorrow, including an additional $75 million more for early childhood education.
-With new investments in Pennsylvania Pre-K Counts ($65 million) and the Head Start Supplemental Assistance Program ($10 million), the state will be able to increase the number of children served in high-quality pre-kindergarten by 36 percent.
-The proposal in the FY 2017-18 Executive Budget represents the further steps toward achieving the goal of universal access to high quality pre-kindergarten programs.
-Please note that funding is contingent upon approval by the Pennsylvania legislature.
+Pennsylvania’s fiscal year (FY) 2019-20 proposed budget continues to build on the governor’s commitment to high-quality early learning services and includes more than $1.1 billion in state and nearly $850 million in federal support for Office of Child Development and Early learning (OCDEL) programs.
+With new investments in Pennsylvania Pre-K Counts ($40 million) and the Head Start Supplemental Assistance Program ($10 million), the state will be able to increase the number of children served in high-quality pre-kindergarten.
+The proposal in the FY 2019-20 Executive Budget represents the further steps toward achieving the goal of universal access to high quality pre-kindergarten programs.

 The Pennsylvania Department of Education (PDE) is seeking applicants for Pennsylvania Pre-K Counts.
 Pennsylvania Pre-K Counts was enacted into law by Act 45 of 2007 (and amended in 2008 and 2010) amending the Public School Code of 1949 (24 P.S. §§ 15- 1511-D—15-1516-D).
 Pennsylvania Pre-K Counts provides children with the opportunity to experience a high quality pre-kindergarten program.
 The program standards ensure a high return on the investment in the preparation of young children for school and will help to close the achievement gap.
 Early education through Pennsylvania Pre-K Counts can open the doors of opportunity for every child to do well in school, in the workforce, and in life.